 Find a Local Group Near You

-Our local groups are the bedrock of our community.
+Our local groups have been the bedrock of our community.
 Search our State listings below to see if one exists near you!
-Contact the group leader for more information, particularly in regard to Covid changes.
-If there is no group near where you live, our online groups would be happy to welcome you.
+Contact the group leader for more information; they are happy to hear from you!

 Why Join a Group?

 The passing on of the gift of meditation is essentially a personal matter.
 It can be the best way to be introduced to meditation and then to have your personal practice supported and enriched.
 Through the group you can feel connected to a much wider community and also find a deeper connection to the contemplative tradition.

 People frequently ask if it is better to meditate alone or in a group?
 In fact, they are like the two sides of a coin.
 Meditation is solitary in the sense that I can’t meditate for you and you can’t meditate for me.
 But people can and want to – meditate together.
 The meditation group is therefore a way into the deeper experience and meaning of meditation by connecting personal experience to community.
 In a group each person both gives and receives encouragement.
 ‘It is in giving that we receive’.